-It’s one of the many challenges that seniors face today – tech for seniors.
-Coping with technology is an issue that affects us all.
-As the world is increasingly drawn away from physical contact (think automated tills at the shops, Zoom calls instead of meetings, half the world with a Facebook account) seniors either grasp technology with both hands or avoid it where they can.
+It’s one of the many challenges that the third generation face today – tech for seniors.
+Coping with technology is an issue that affects us all, apart from the bright young things that grew up with it.
+As the world is increasingly drawn away from physical contact (think automated tills at the shops, Zoom calls instead of meetings, half the world with a Facebook account) seniors tend to either grasp technology with both hands or avoid it where they can.

 My post looks at the various ways in which technology affects our third age lives, and how we can make the most of it.
 One thing is for certain – technology is not going away, so ignoring it will only cut you off from experiences, activities and adventures.
 Which is what retirement is for.

 Maybe in future years they will come up with a way of not having to remember complex passwords, but right now they are a source of frustration for me.
 I’ve tried password managers, having a standard phrase and changing the number at the end, and using my browser to save for each site.
 I have no answer – a struggle for seniors worldwide I suspect.

 Apparently I have £6.5m waiting for me, numerous ladies offering their services and someone wants to give me Bitcoin.
 Plus, my McAfee subscription has expired and I have viruses.
 I know this because the junk folder of my Gmail account tels me so.